narrative-environments/CourseCompendium/index.md

 If you need help, please read our [readme file](README.md).

-So far, we currently have thirteen entries:
+This is a work in progress.
+So far, the entries we have are as follows:

 * [Actant](actant.md)
 * [Actantial Model - Greimas](Actantial-Model-Greimas.md)